EQS-PVR: Corestate Capital Holding S.A.: notification of a change in major holdings pursuant to the modified law and grand-ducal regulation of 11 January 2008 on transparency requirements for issuers

 N/A

-The table in Section 8 is not completed because this notification is being made in accordance with article 9(h) of the Transparency Law by Whitefort Capital Management, LP in its capacity as investment manager of WGRE Corporation LLC being a direct shareholder of Corestate Capital Holding SA.
+The table in Section 8 is not completed because this notification is being made in accordance with article 9(h) of the Transparency Law by Nut Tree Capital Management, LP in its capacity as investment manager of Nut Tree Master Fund, LP being a direct shareholder of Corestate Capital Holding SA.

 Notes